 Legalizing gestational surrogacy in New York State is moving the state closer to fertility equality for all.
 Fertility equality is the belief that the ability to create a family should not be determined by one’s wealth, sexuality, gender, marital status or biology.
 On February 15, 2021, New York State moves closer to making fertility equality a reality by enacting the Child Parent Security Act, (The Act).
 New York residents who rely on assisted reproductive technology (ART) to have children will finally have an easier pathway to establish legal parental rights.

 The Child Parent Security Act:

-- Ends uncertainty for securing legal parenthood and eliminates the need for additional adoption expenses.
+- Ends the uncertainty for securing legal parenthood and eliminates the need for additional adoption expenses.

-- Creates a “Surrogate Bill of Rights” to ensure surrogates are both legally and medically protected.
+- Creates a “Surrogate Bill of Rights” to ensure the surrogates are both legally and medically protected.

-Whenever the law is connected to emotional decisions we know it can add another layer of stress and confusion.
-Let’s Talk
+This is a huge step for surrogacy in New York State.
+We commend the state for working toward fertility equality.
+However, whenever the law is connected to emotional decisions we know it can add another layer of stress and confusion.
+If you have questions or concerns about this new surrogacy law, Let’s Talk.